-Ask any backyard birder 'what do woodpeckers eat?' and there will always be many different answers.
+Ask any backyard birder what woodpeckers eat, and there will always be many different answers.
 Woodpeckers stay in the same range year-round, but as the seasons change they alter their diets to take advantage of easily available foods that meet their nutritional needs.
 Understanding what woodpeckers eat can help birders provide the best woodpecker food at their feeders, and can help birders in the field know how to find feeding woodpeckers to observe.

 Drumming and Eating

 Many novice birders and non-birders mistakenly assume that woodpecker drumming is related to feeding, and that woodpeckers may even eat the wood or sawdust they peck.
 In fact, while some woodpeckers may use drumming to help dislodge insects to eat or to drill holes to get at sap or burrowing insects, drumming is most often unrelated to eating.
 Instead, drumming is a method of communication, typically used to advertise a territory or attract a mate.
 In some cases, vigorous drumming also warns off intruders or scares away potential predators, especially if the bird is drumming on a loud, resonant object.
 While woodpeckers will use their bills as tools when feeding, they do so by prying insects out of wood rather than just hitting the wood, and no woodpeckers actually eat wood.

 Woodpecker Food Sources

 Depending on the season, a woodpecker may eat several different things.
 The exact foods preferred by each species vary, but the most popular woodpecker foods include:

 - Insects, especially wood-boring insects, grubs, spiders, and ants

 - Tree sap